 *If you are an F-1 international student enrolled in high school you are not eligible

-to be enrolled at DVC at the same time.
-If you would like to transfer from your high
+to be enrolled at Diablo Valley College at the same time.
+If you would like to transfer

 filled out by the high school principal or designee and list the courses the student